Unless you’re deeply involved in the trucking industry, you probably have little idea of what a lumper is and why they are needed.

 While it is the driver’s responsibility to pay for the lumper service on-site, they’re not responsible for absorbing the cost.
 It is also crucial that carriers and brokers know ahead of time if they need to pay lumper fees so the drivers are prepared.
 Again, a digital payment process is preferred because drivers don’t need to carry cash, scramble to find an industry-specific check (similar to travelers checks), or confirm amounts or codes with numerous phone calls.
 The digital transaction ensures the right amount and provides swift payment and reconciliation.

-In conclusion, lumper services and lumper fees are an unavoidable part of the supply chain – and even though there may be individual concerns, lumpers are a great help.
-Relay continues to partner with lumpers nationwide to help streamline payments for the entire supply chain industry.
+Lumper services and lumper fees are an unavoidable part of the supply chain – and even though there may be individual concerns, lumpers are a great help.
+They play a critical role in ensuring that goods are unloaded quickly and efficiently, keeping the supply chain moving smoothly.

 Download the Relay app today and start making fast and seamless lumper payments.
+Embrace the future of logistics with Relay, and experience the benefits of a streamlined, efficient payment process.